fabrikschleichach/BEXIS2_Documents/Manuals/Create a Data Structure/Manual.md

 ![Edit Data Structure new](https://github.com/fabrikschleichach/BEXIS2_Documents/blob/master/Manuals/Create%20a%20Data%20Structure/Images/Edit_Data_Structure_new.PNG)

-Choose - if possible - a variable template starting with an uppercase letter.
-These have been especially defined for BETA-FOR.
-If there`s no variable template that fits to your data, email your metadata manager (betafor@uni-wuerzburg.de) or [create a new one](#33-create-a-variable-template) on your own.
+If there`s no variable template that fits to your data, email your data manager (betafor@uni-wuerzburg.de) or [create a new one](#33-create-a-variable-template) on your own.

 When you click the arrow button next to a variable template, the variable will be displayed on the right side.
 You can keep its name or make it more specific.